About the OTC

 Our Process

-The OTC states work together on model rules and programs through three standing Committees: (1) the Stationary and Area Source (SAS) Committee focuses on all non-transportation sources of emissions; (2) the Mobile Source Committee focuses an all emissions from transportation-related sources, including vehicles and other on-road and non-road sources; and (3) the Modeling Committee, which focuses on analyzing current and future emission and ambient air quality scenarios based on various combinations of local, state and federal actions to mitigate emissions.
+Typically, the OTC members work together on activities through three standing committees: (1) the Stationary and Area Sources (SAS) Committee focuses on all non-transportation sources of emissions; (2) the Mobile Sources Committee focuses an all emissions from transportation-related sources, including vehicles and other on-road and non-road sources; and (3) the Modeling Committee, which focuses on analyzing current and future emission and ambient air quality scenarios based on various combinations of local, state, and federal actions to mitigate ground-level ozone pollution.

 OTC Members